Roxanne Reid - Africa Addict

 Pick of the bunch at the Arniston Hotel are the rooms with a view out to sea

 Sit on the balcony overlooking the waves with a cup of coffee in the early morning or a glass of wine in the evening, watch the lights twinkle on as the sky goes dark.
 Use your binos to look for whales or get lost in a good book.
-Cool off with a swim in the hotel pool or lounge under a shade umbrella with a cocktail, treat yourself to a massage or manicure at the spa (see point 13) or lunch at the Bistro – if you can find room in your stomach after the substantial breakfast spread.
-I’ve always found the hotel to be the perfect place to relax and recoup after we’ve been out exploring the village and the wider area.
+Enjoy a substantial breakfast spread, cool off with a swim in the hotel pool, or lounge under a shade umbrella with a cocktail.
+I’ve always found the hotel a perfect place to relax after we’ve been out exploring the village and the wider area.

 Want to feel pampered and stress free?
-Book a massage or treatment at the Gingko Spa at the hotel.
+Treat yourself to a massage or treatment at the Gingko Spa at the hotel.
 They have a hydrotherapy bath, Turkish steam room and saunas, and offer everything from manicures and pedicures to massages, facials and body treatments.

 Further afield